Empower Your Practice

 When considering what to include in a medical consultation template, the primary driver must be the standardisation of care.
 Inconsistent documentation leads to fragmented patient histories, increased risk of medical errors, and potential failures during regulatory inspections.

-Clinical Documentation Checklist and GP Consultation Structure
+Clinical Documentation Checklist and Medical Consultation Report Format

 Designing a medical consultation template requires a careful balance between comprehensiveness and usability.
 A template that is too cluttered will be ignored by clinicians, while one that is too sparse will miss critical clinical information.
 To assist with this, we have developed a clinical documentation checklist that covers the structural anatomy of high-quality notes.